 A Detailed Analysis of World Genetic Regions

 Your DNA Tribes® report also includes a unique high resolution World Region Match analysis that measures your genetic connections to major world regions.
-Each region represents a group of related populations identified by DNA Tribes® original research:
+Each region represents a group of related populations identified by DNA Tribes® original analysis of world genetic structure:

-Please click each continent for a complete list of populations currently in our global database:
+Please click each continent for a listing of the populations currently in our database:

 We regularly update our Global Population Database.
 Please check monthly Digest issues for announcements of new populations.